phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.ellc.md

 ----------
 * `enabled` (bool, optional, default=True): whether to create synthetics in compute/solver runs.
+* `atm` (string, optional, default='ck2003'): Atmosphere table to use when estimating passband luminosities and flux scaling (see pblum_method).
+    Note jktebop itself does not support atmospheres.
+* `pblum_method` (string, optional, default='stefan-boltzmann'): Method to
+    estimate passband luminosities and handle scaling of returned fluxes from jktebop.  stefan-boltzmann: approximate the star as a uniform sphere and estimate the luminosities from teff, requiv, logg, and abun from the internal passband and atmosphere tables.  phoebe: build the mesh using roche distortion at time t0 and compute luminosities use the internal atmosphere tables (considerable overhead, but more accurate for distorted stars).
 * `distortion_method` (string, optional, default='roche'): method to use
     for distorting stars.
 * `hf` (float, optional, default=1.5): fluid second love number (only applicable